|

 not.
 By binding laws where God has not they have become guilty of

-more scriptural authority to join hands in doing the work of the church
+authority to join hands in doing the work of the church with our

 (liberal)" brethren.
 Those who teach doctrines which divide